enze-chen/enze-chen.github.io/teaching.markdown

   - slider3
 ---

-I absolutely **love** teaching and I am excited to make an impact in MSE education in the future. 👨‍🏫  I also enjoy learning about research in STEM education, with a focus on curriculum design and learning theory. 💡
+I absolutely **love teaching** and I am excited to make an impact in MSE education in the future. 👨‍🏫
+I also enjoy learning about research in STEM education, with a focus on curriculum design and learning sciences. 💡

 {% include slider.html selector="slider3" %}